 Please note: All alternate format materials are intended for a student’s individual use and should not be shared with others.
 Any duplication of materials is prohibited.

-ODS will make every attempt to provide materials promptly or train the student in how to independently convert text materials.
-In the event that students can not secure materials in an alternative format, ODS will either train the student in text conversion, assist in requesting text conversion or will provide converted text.
+OARS will make every attempt to provide materials promptly or train the student in how to independently convert text materials.
+In the event that students can not secure materials in an alternative format, OARS will either train the student in text conversion, assist in requesting text conversion or will provide converted text.
 Typically, 4-6 weeks notice is required to obtain alternate formats of the text.
 Late requests will result in a delay in providing materials.
 However, consideration will be given to the most expedient manner to obtain materials.
 The following formats are available:

 - E-text from the publisher provided to the student on a CD-Rom or via e-mail